aistabci/abci-docs/en/docs/abci-cloudstorage/encryption.md

 | SSE-C | Encryption with key included to request by user. |
 | SSE-KMS | Encryption with key registerd to Key Management Service. |

-CSE is available for the ABCI Cloud Storage.
+CSE is available for ABCI Cloud Storage.
 However, ABCI doesn't offer Key Management Service (KMS), so users should be careful.
 For detailed information, see [Protecting Data Using Client-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryption.html).

 | CSE Type | Description |